-- The narrow coastal strips flank the Peninsular Plateau. - On the west the coastal strips are divided into Konkan (Mumbai-Goa), Kannad Plain and the - Malabar coast from northern to southern part. - On the east the coastal strip is divided into Northern Circars and the Coromandal Coast from northern to southern part.
+- The narrow coastal strips flank the Peninsular Plateau. - On the west the coastal strips are divided into Konkan (Mumbai-Goa), Kannad Plain and the Malabar coast from northern to southern part. - The plains along the Bay of Bengal are wide and level. - On the east the coastal strip is divided into Northern Circars and the Coromandal Coast from northern to southern part.